emmajanedrews/base-template/_posts/2018-03-29-4-additional-home-buying-costs-you-need-to-look-out-for.md

 When buying a home, there are a few costs you need to look for besides PITI (principal, interest, taxes, insurance) to get an idea of what you can really afford.

-**1. Utility bills.** You can get an estimate of this cost from [www.mlgw.com](http://www.mlgw.com), and you also have to take into consideration who will be living in the home to get a better idea.
+**1. Utility bills.** You can get an estimate of this cost from [www.mlgw.com](http://www.mlgw.com){: target="_blank"}, and you also have to take into consideration who will be living in the home to get a better idea.

 **2. Commuting costs.** What’s the difference location-wise between where you want to live and where you work?